Below please find the 2015-2016 program requirements.

 - Macro Topics in Organizational Behavior (HBS 4480)

 - Micro Topics in Organizational Behavior (HBS 4482)

-- DBA Research Workshop: This year long course provides a structured research experience in which students can work on both the substance of a project and learn about the process of research.
+- DBA Research Development Course: This year long course provides a structured research experience in which students can work on both the substance of a project and learn about the process of research.
 The course also provides a continual stimulus to completing a required second-year paper.

 - Research Methods Courses (4 courses)

 Design of Field Research Methods (HBS 4070)

 Students must take three additional research methods courses from either behavioral sciences research methods or econometric research methods.
 Research methods courses that meet this requirement include, but are not limited to:

 - Seminar in Applied Statistical Methods (HBS 4809)